Housing and Dining Options

 UC's University Housing office has many resources to help you choose your living and dining options.
-The Graduate School and some student organizations have also put together useful guides.
 Here are some places to get started.

 It can be difficult to decide where you will live when you are making your decisions from half a world away.
 If you are an undergraduate, consider living on campus.
 It's a good way to feel like part of the Bearcat community.

-Talk to your advisors and people in your program.
+Talk to your advisors, people in your program, or student organizations representing your home country/world region.
 They can't give you advice about specific businesses, but they can tell you about their own experiences on and around campus.
 Don't rely on for-profit or non-local websites that can be misleading, misguided or out of date in their descriptions of Cincinnati neighborhoods.

 Plan to arrive as close as possible to your scheduled orientation dates at the beginning of the term so that you will not have to make additional housing arrangements, because UC does not offer temporary housing.

-If you have a fall housing assignment at UC, you may be able to get into your residence hall early (not more than a month) for a fee.
+If you have a fall housing assignment at UC, you may be able to get into your residence hall a few days early for a fee.
 Contact University Housing for more information.

 Or you can try businesses like the following.
 UC does not endorse specific businesses.